-Critical national interests and explicit statements of congressional intent, coupled with the extensive review, analysis and comment that has been conducted in this matter, dictate that the approved exploration of the Beaufort Sea at issue here be permitted to move forward.
-Shell Offshore's motion for a determination that petitioners are not entitled to a stay pending review should be granted.
+Critical national interests and explicit statements of congressional intent, coupled with the extensive review and analysis that have been conducted in this matter, dictate that the approved exploration of the Beaufort Sea and Chukchi Sea be permitted to move forward.
+The petitions should be denied.